Ingolf Dahl: Later recognition

 Dahl's music has been recorded on the Boston Records, Capstone, Centaur, Chandos Records, CRI, Crystal, Klavier Music Productions, MKH Medien Kontor Hamburg, Nimbus, and Summit labels.

 Among Dahl's students are the American conductors Michael Tilson Thomas, Lawrence Christianson, William Hall, William Dehning, Frank A. Salazar, the pianist William Teaford, and the composers Morten Lauridsen, Williametta Spencer, Norma Wendelburg, and Lawrence Moss.
 Tilson Thomas assessed him this way: "Dahl was an inspiring teacher; over and above the subject matter, he showed his students about the practical value of humanism.
 That is, how to let humanistic concerns infuse your daily existence."

 The Music Library of the University of Southern California (USC) holds the Ingolf Dahl Archive.
 It includes scores, manuscripts, papers, and tapes.
 Dahl also kept a diary in annual volumes from 1928 until his death in 1970.
 In 2012 his stepson, Anthony Linick, who wrote an extensive biography of Ingolf, donated these to USC.

 The West Coast chapters of the American Musicological Society present the Ingolf Dahl Memorial Award in Musicology annually.

 Recently there has been a revival of interest in the history of the Marcus–Dahl family, its flight from Hamburg, and the cultural contributions of Ingolf Dahl and his brother, the sculptor Gert Marcus.
-In 2017 residents of Groß Borstel founded a new society, "Initiative Marcus und Dahl", with the goal of reviving interest in the work of Gert Marcus and Ingolf Dahl as well as other artists living or working, or having lived or worked, in Gross-Borstel.
+In 2017 residents of Groß Borstel founded a new society, "Initiative Marcus und Dahl", with the goal of reviving interest in the work of Gert Marcus and Ingolf Dahl as well as other artists living or working, or having lived or worked, in Groß Borstel.
 "Initiative Marcus und Dahl" has been responsible for a number of projects.
 Among these one can cite the production of a new CD in 2018 of Ingolf Dahl's chamber music – Intervals – under the direction of Volker Ahmels.

-In 2019, Melina Paetzold produced a German language biography of Ingolf Dahl.
+In 2019, Melina Paetzold produced a German-language biography of Ingolf Dahl.